danielsaidi/Sheeeeeeeeet/README.md

 * [Item][ActionSheetItem] - A standard item that dismisses the sheet when tapped.
 * [Single-select Item][ActionSheetSingleSelectItem] - Deselects all other single-
-select items in the same group when tapped, then dismisses the sheet.
+select items in its group when tapped, then dismisses the sheet (set tapBehavior to `.none` to change this behavior).
 * [Multi-Select Item][ActionSheetMultiSelectItem] - Doesn't deselect other items
 when tapped and doesn't dismiss the sheet.
 * [Multi-Select Toggle][ActionSheetMultiSelectToggleItem] - Toggles the selected